jameshanlon/cheese/cheese/pages/2018-02-18-beis-response.md

 recognises, would require incentives because of cost and long pay-back periods.

-Our experiences in Bristol have national applicability and we are developing The C.H.E.E.S.E Project as a replicable model that can be deployed across the UK.
+Our experiences in Bristol have national applicability and we are developing The C.H.E.E.S.E.
+Project as a replicable model that can be deployed across the UK.

 **Savings to be expected**

-The C.H.E.E.S.E Project is collecting energy consumption figures before and after retrofit, but we have not yet been operating for long enough to assess long-term energy savings from our surveys.
+The C.H.E.E.S.E.
+Project is collecting energy consumption figures before and after retrofit, but we have not yet been operating for long enough to assess long-term energy savings from our surveys.
 We expect to have preliminary figures by June 2018.